What are the requirements for admission?

-- A grade-point average of at least 3.0 on a 4.0 scale in master's-level coursework and in the last two years of undergraduate coursework, in which case GRE scores are not required.
+- A grade-point average of at least 3.0 on a 4.0 scale in the last two years of undergraduate coursework, in which case GRE scores are not required.
 If an applicant's GPA is below a 3.0 on a 4.0 scale, then GRE test scores are required.
 However, applicants who hold JD, MD, or PhD degrees are exempt from the GRE requirement.

 - Letters of reference from three individuals, with at least one from a librarian/information scientist or biologist and the remainder from employers or teachers.